-- The fairness is in terms of the distribution. - A particular classification can be unfair due to probabilistic nature - Does not guarantee anything about groups - If groups have different feature values, individual fairness can still be unfair to groups
+- The fairness is in terms of the distribution. - Does not say anything about an individual classification result - A particular classification can be incorrect due to probabilistic nature

+- Does not guarantee anything about groups - If groups have different feature values, individual fairness can still be unfair to groups

-Group fairness: Disparate impact
+Measure of Group (un)fairness: Disparate impact

 - Suppose we are building a classifier for college admission - D = (X, Y, C) is a labelled dataset C = 1 means admitted (positive class).
 X is a protected feature (e.g. disability) and X = 0 means protected.
-Y is all other features. - Classifier f has disparate impact (DI) τ ($0 < \tau < 1$) if: • $\frac{\Pr[f(Y)=1|X=0]}{\Pr[f(Y)=1|X=1]} \leq \tau$ - If the protected class is positively classified less than τ times as often as the unprotected class ($\tau = 0.8$ is a common threshold)
+Y is all other features. - Classifier f has disparate impact (DI) τ (0 < τ < 1) if:

+• If the protected class is positively classified less than τ times as often as the unprotected class ($\tau=0.8$ is a common threshold)